plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     5. Compute the sample mean of the values you generated from a Gamma(0.5, 2) distribution, does it appear that the mean is correct? answer

-    6. How close is the sample mean to the expected mean for a Gamma(0.5, 2) with sample size 10000? answer
+    6. How close is the sample mean to the expected mean 2 with sample size 10000? answer

-    7. How close is the sample mean to the expected mean for a Gamma(0.5, 2) with sample size 1000000? answer
+    7. How close is the sample mean to the expected mean 2 with sample size 1000000? answer

-    8. Why are the histograms for x and y so different? (hint: use help(rgamma) to read about the rgamma function) answer
+    8. Why are the histograms for x and y so different? answer

     9. What are the true means of x and y? answer

-    10. Calculate the Gamma probability density for the value 0.99 assuming shape alpha=10 and scale beta = 0.1 (use the formula labeled "Density function" in the table above) answer
+    10. Calculate the Gamma probability density for the value 0.99 assuming shape alpha=10 and scale beta = 0.1 answer

-    11. Use the `pgamma` command to compute the probability that a value drawn from a Gamma(shape=2,scale=0.5) distribution would fall between 0.5 and 4.5?
-Hint: you will need to either invoke the command twice or provide it with a vector containing two values, then do some subtraction with the results. answer
+    11. Use the `pgamma` command to compute the probability that a value drawn from a Gamma(shape=2,scale=0.5) distribution would fall between 0.5 and 4.5? answer

-    12. What value $x_r$ produces an interval (0,$x_r$) that accounts for 95% of the values drawn from a Gamma(shape=2,scale=0.5) distribution? answer
+    12. What value x produces an interval (0,x) that accounts for 95% of the values drawn from a Gamma(shape=2,scale=0.5) distribution? answer

-    13. What pair of values ($x_l$,$x_r$) produces an interval that accounts for the middle 95% of the values drawn from a Gamma(shape=2, scale=0.5) distribution (by middle, I mean that 2.5% of the distribution should be less than $x_l$ and 2.5% greater than $x_r$)? answer
+    13. What pair of values (x,y) produces an interval that accounts for the middle 95% of the values drawn from a Gamma(shape=2, scale=0.5) distribution? answer

     14. Is the height of the density at x=0 related to the rate parameter? answer

-    15. Which of these two densities has the larger mean?
-(Try to answer this question first by looking at the plot, then compute the numbers to check your intuition.) answer
+    15. Which of these two densities has the larger mean? answer

-    16. Which of these two densities has the larger variance?
-(Again, answer the question first by looking at the plot.) answer
+    16. Which of these two densities has the larger variance? answer

-    17. What fraction of the Exponential(10) distribution is less than 1?
-(Hint: use the `pexp` command.) answer
+    17. What fraction of the Exponential(10) distribution is less than 1? answer

     18. What fraction of the Exponential(0.1) distribution is less than 1? answer

-    19. Fill in the blank: 95% of the Exponential(0.1) distribution is less than _____.
-(Hint: use the `qexp` command.) answer
+    19. Fill in the blank: 95% of the Exponential(0.1) distribution is less than _____. answer

     20. What is the sample mean of your 1 million Lognormal(1,2) random variates?